 - c.
-Identify and discuss this club's Value Proposition. - 6) Does your Rotary club have a "target audience"? - 7) Who should be invited to be a member of your Rotary club?
-Why? - 8) What about your club would be attractive to that "target audience"?
-Name one thing I can suggest to my club that it can do to attract its "target audience"?
+Identify and discuss this club. - 6) How can you "fix" a dying club? - 7) Who should be invited to be a member of your Rotary club?
+Why? - 8) What are some recent changes were made by Rotary International to address increasing membership?